Contextual Keyword Targeting - Campaign Manager

 2. Select the desired ad group.

 3. Enter the keyword list name in the Sites/Apps, Keywords, & Categories box.
 Hit Save.
-If you want to target the Keyword list, make sure the “Include” toggle is on.
-If you want to avoid the Keyword list, make sure the “Exclude” toggle is on.
+To target the keyword list, make sure the “Include” toggle is on.
+When set to “include,” bid factoring can be set.
+To avoid the keyword list, make sure the “Exclude” toggle is on.

 4. Select your Exclusive Bidding Adjustment.